Hypermobility and Sleep

 There is also another fairly common problem that can affect the sleep of those with hypermobility: Obstructive Sleep Apnoea(OSA)

-Obstructive sleep apnoea (OSA) is a relatively common condition where the walls of the throat relax and narrow during sleep, interrupting normal breathing.
-This may lead to regularly interrupted sleep, which can have a big impact on quality of life and increases the risk of developing certain conditions.
+Obstructive sleep apnea (OSA) is a relatively common condition in which the walls of the throat relax and narrow during sleep, interrupting normal breathing.
+This may lead to regularly interrupted sleep, which can have a big impact on quality of life and increase the risk of developing certain conditions.

 A woman holding a Cpap machine